gieseke/bufferkdtree/README.rst

 bufferkdtree
 ============

-The bufferkdtree library is a Python library that aims at accelerating nearest neighbor computations using both k-d trees and many-core devices (e.g., GPUs) using `OpenCL <https://www.khronos.org/opencl/OpenCL>`_.
+The bufferkdtree library is a Python library that aims at accelerating nearest neighbor computations using both k-d trees and many-core devices (e.g., GPUs) via the `OpenCL <https://www.khronos.org/opencl/OpenCL>`_ framework.

-It can be seen as an intermediate version between a standard parallel k-d tree traversal and simple, massively-parallel brute-force implementations for nearest neigbhor search.
-The performance is well-suited for data sets with a large reference set (e.g., 1,000,000 points) and a huge query set (e.g., 10,000,000 points) with a moderate-sized feature space (e.g., d=5 to d=20).
+The buffer k-d tree technique can be seen as an intermediate version between a standard parallel k-d tree traversal and massively-parallel brute-force implementations for nearest neigbhor search.
+The implementation is well-suited for data sets with a large reference set (e.g., 1,000,000 points) and a huge query set (e.g., 10,000,000 points) with a moderate-sized feature space (e.g., from d=5 to d=25).

 =============
 Documentation